AstroMined/pygithub-mcp-server/docs/active_context.md

 # Active Context

 ## Current Focus
-Enhancing schema validation to fix test failures and ensure robust type checking.
-We're addressing four specific test failures:
-1. TestCreateIssueParams::test_invalid_field_types - Ensuring proper validation of field types
-2. TestListIssuesParams::test_valid_data - Fixing datetime comparison issues
-3. TestGetIssueParams::test_invalid_issue_number_type - Ensuring proper validation of numeric types
-4. TestToolResponse::test_empty_content_list - Ensuring proper validation of empty lists
+Improving test coverage for schema validation, with a focus on achieving 100% branch coverage for all schema files.
+We've successfully improved the coverage for issues.py from 90% to 99-100%, addressing specific branch coverage gaps in datetime validation logic.

+Our current focus is on:
+1. Comprehensive testing of datetime validation with various timezone formats
+2. Testing edge cases in schema validation methods
+3. Ensuring all branches in complex conditional logic are covered
+4. Expanding test coverage to other schema files (base.py, responses.py)

-These fixes are part of our broader schema validation expansion effort, ensuring that our Pydantic models properly validate input data before it reaches PyGithub methods.
+These improvements are part of our broader schema validation expansion effort, ensuring that our Pydantic models properly validate input data before it reaches PyGithub methods.

 We're also continuing our transition to real GitHub API testing as our primary testing strategy, with minimal mocking only where absolutely necessary.
 This approach will:
 - Verify actual API behavior with high confidence